bradwestness/bradwestness.github.io/_posts/2015-05-29-the-incredibles-isnt-randian.md

 Calling everyone special doesn't mean no one is, it's an acceptance of uniqueness and recognition that everyone has their own strengths and value to provide in different situations.
-This is an idea the film embodies most explicitly with the other Incredible, Violet, who doesn't think she has anything to offer but winds up directly saving the lives of the entire family on multiple occasions.
+This is an idea the film embodies most explicitly with the other *Incredible*, Violet, who doesn't think she has anything to offer but winds up directly saving the lives of the entire family on multiple occasions.

-If I had to guess, I'd say that Brad Bird's ideology is really closest to Mrs. Incredible.
+If I had to guess, I'd say that Brad Bird's ideology is really closest to Helen Parr's.
 The complaints of Bob and Dash represent his own most selfish impulses.
 We've all had moments where we've given in to our own hype, and that's what Dash and Bob represent at the start of the film.